Army of the Free, The

 cf. "The Wearing of the Green (I)" (tune) and references there

-This song is unusual in that it praises an entire division -- a dozen or so regiments.
+This song is unusual in that it praises an entire division -- a dozen or so regiments, and unlike regiments, they were not very permanent; they could have units added or subtracted and be transferred to different parts of the army.
 I know of no other song of this type.

 As the song makes clear, the division's commander was [Fitz-John] Porter (1822-1904), and his brigadiers were [Daniel] Butterfield (1831-1901), [John Healy] Martindale (1815-1881), and George W. Morell [1815-1883).
 This allows us to identify the division with certainty, and the time relatively closely: It is Porter's first division of S. P. Heintzelman's III Corps of the Army of the Potomac.
 The date is late 1861 or (more likely) early 1862; on May 18, 1862, the division was transferred to become the first division of the newly-formed V Corps.
 Porter was given command of the corps, and Morell succeeded to command of the division, so the song was obsolete from May 1862 on.